theparticleman/kids-code-katas/kata-1.md

 There are many different web browsers.
 Some common ones are named Chrome, Firefox, and Safari.
 Windows comes with a web browser named Edge.

-To open (or run) Edge, press the Windows key, then start typing "Edge".
+To open (or run) Edge, press the Windows key, then start typing `Edge`.
 A program named "Microsoft Edge" should come up in the search results.
 Click on it.

 When Edge opens, it should look something like this.